 Preparation from vicinal dihalides

-Dihalides are obtained from corresponding alkenes by the addition of halogens.
+Dihalides are obtained from corresponding alkenes by the addition of halogens (Group 17 elements).
 Alkynes are obtained from vicinal dihalides by dehydrohalogenation which is carried out in two steps:

-First step is to prepare unsaturated halides.
-The halides formed have a halogen attached to a double bonded carbon.
+The first step is to prepare the unsaturated halides.
+The halides formed have a halogen attached to a double-bonded carbon.
 These halides are called vinylic halides which are not reactive in nature.
-These halides are made to react with strong base which results in the formation of alkynes.
+These halides are made to react with the strong base which results in the formation of alkynes.
 Metal acetylides are used to convert small alkynes into large ones.